Bhaskar1612/VizCity/README.md

 Contributions are welcome!
 Please follow these steps to contribute:

 Fork the repository.
-Create a new branch:
+- Create a new branch:
 sh
-Copy code
-git checkout -b feature/your-feature-name
+- git checkout -b feature/your-feature-name
-Make your changes.
+- Make your changes.
-Commit your changes:
+- Commit your changes:
 sh
-Copy code
-git commit -m 'Add some feature'
+- git commit -m 'Add some feature'
-Push to the branch:
+- Push to the branch:
 sh
-Copy code
-git push origin feature/your-feature-name
+- git push origin feature/your-feature-name
-Open a pull request.
+- Open a pull request.

 ## License